tagup/ops-challenges/frontend/README.md

 - Implement a search bar that filters logs by title.

 ## Hints
-- You can use any of these three frameworks to build your app: Vue, React or Angular;
 - You can use static data or generate it yourself.
 No need to request it from an API;
 - You may use a 3rd party library (for example, moment.js).
 - Please treat the design reference as a wireframe.
 We encourage you to use your own design sense to improve the style.

 ## Bonus Points
 - Feel free to add more features: we're curious what you can come up with!
-- Clean documentation is always appreciated.
+- Tests and clean documentation is always appreciated.

 ## What we will take into consideration
 - The code contains the mentioned components: Cards, Button, and optionally a modal